Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 Landmine Deadlift Muscles Worked

-The synergistic and stabilizer muscles are the groups of muscles that assist with the successful execution of the movement.
+The synergistic and stabilizer muscles are the groups of muscles that assist with successfully executing the movement.

 - Gastrocnemius